spectreconsole/spectre.console/docs/input/widgets/rule.md

 # Usage

-To render a rule, create a `Rule` instance.
+To render a rule without a title:

 ```csharp
 var rule = new Rule();